 In a space of ten years Lladró receives the maximum recognition to its professional trajectory: the Awards Prince Felipe to the Internationalization (1993), to the Competitiveness (1997) and to the Management of Renowned Mark (2001).
 Three awards that the brothers gather from hands of the Prince of Asturias and that suppose a milestone for the company.

-In 1991 the Museum Hermitage of Saint Petersburg, considered to be a reference in art in the world, receives an exhibition of sculptures of Lladró of which the Chariot XVIIIth century and Don Quixote they will happen to be part of its permanent collection.
+In 1991 the Museum Hermitage of Saint Petersburg, considered to be a reference in art in the world, receives an exhibition of sculptures of Lladró of which the Chariot XVIIIth century and Don Quixote they will happen to be part of the permanent collection.
 Later, Lladró exhibits a selection of its emblematic pieces in the pavilion of Valencia in the Universal Exhibition of Seville, as well as in the Modern Art museum of Santo Domingo.

 Neoclassic Cup lilium (1998, Collection Caprices) Center Lladró de Beverly Hills.